Interferometry Radii at RHIC BES Energies within the integrated HydroKinetic Model: Summary

 \subsubsection{Initial state generation}

 Accurate modeling of ultrarelativistic heavy-ion collisions begins with generating realistic initial conditions.
 At high collision energies, we use the Monte Carlo Glauber model \cite{alvioli2009}.
-At lower energies, however, the nuclear overlap time becomes comparable to the thermalization timescale—on the order of a few fm/c - necessitating a dynamical treatment of initial state formation.
+At lower energies, however, the nuclear overlap time becomes comparable to the thermalization timescale — on the order of a few fm/c — necessitating a dynamical treatment of initial state formation.

-To capture this early, non-equilibrium stage, we employ the Ultrarelativistic Quantum Molecular Dynamics (UrQMD) model \cite{urqmd1, urqmd2}, a microscopic transport approach that describes hadron and resonance interactions in detail.
-UrQMD simulates the nucleon-nucleon collisions and secondary interactions that create the hot and dense medium.
-We use the event-by-event UrQMD output to construct the energy-momentum tensor and baryon current, which serve as initial conditions for the subsequent hydrodynamic stage. \\
+To capture this early, non-equilibrium stage, we employ the Ultrarelativistic Quantum Molecular Dynamics (UrQMD) model \cite{urqmd1, urqmd2}, a microscopic transport approach that describes the collision in terms of hadrons and resonances, with string excitation and fragmentation governing particle production at the higher end of the BES energy range.
+We perform full UrQMD simulations and use them, following the procedure of \cite{Rathod:2025gvj}, to split events into centrality classes; the selected events then serve to construct the energy-momentum tensor and baryon current that provide the initial conditions for the subsequent hydrodynamic stage. \\

+The UrQMD energy-momentum tensor and baryon current are constructed on a sequence of proper-time layers $\tau_j$, each separated by $\Delta\tau$, the time step used in the subsequent hydrodynamic evolution; a layer $\tau_j$ collects the momenta and coordinates of all hadrons and resonances present in a given UrQMD event within $\tau_j\pm\Delta\tau/2$.
+Since UrQMD propagates particles in Cartesian coordinates $(t,x,y,z)$ rather than in $(\tau,x,y,\eta_s)$, a particle is assigned to layer $\tau_j$ whenever its trajectory satisfies $|\sqrt{t^2-z^2}-\tau_j|\le\Delta\tau/2$.
+The particles collected in this way, event by event, are then used to build the tensor and current, with each particle treated as a localized source smeared with a Gaussian profile,

+where the sum runs over all particles $i$ collected on the layer $\tau_j$ in a given UrQMD event, $B_i$ is the baryon charge of particle $i$, and $G_R$ is a normalized Gaussian smearing kernel of width $R$ acting in the plane transverse to the beam axis and along the space-time rapidity direction \cite{Adzhymambetov:2024zzz}.